Medium Drop Out Ring

 Also available in small and large circular sizes, as well as in a square format.

 Please Read: This firing recommendation has been calculated using Bullseye Glass with a thickness of 6 mm in a Paragon GL24 kiln, and is courtesy of Bullseye Glass Co.
-This schedule is for making a shallow plate where the mould is placed directly on the kiln shelf rather than elevated.

 *A visual check of the kiln should be made during this point.
 As soon as the drop out has lowered to the desired point, crash cool the kiln to approximately 600°C and continue the schedule as per segment 2 above.